KyryloSemenko/staticFieldMock/README.md

-The project describes how to mock static field by example of singleton instance.
+The project describes how to mock a static field by example of a singleton instance.

 The main idea is:
 * injecting of mocked object to a static field before a test